abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 Resolving the paradox in set theory
 ---

-Most people's initial reaction when seeing Russell's paradox would be something like:
+The set of sets that do not contain themselves doesn't sound like a ver useful set.
+And it really isn't --- in fact, I haven't seen it mentioned for any other reason, other than the construction of Russell's paradox.
+So, most people's initial reaction when seeing it would be something like:

+![
+THE STUDIO
+ART STUDENT
-> "Wait, can't we just add some rules that say that you cannot draw the set that contains itself?"
+Wait, can't we just add some rules that say that you cannot draw the set of set that don't contain itself?
+](../comic/01.svg){: .comic-web-panel }

 This was exactly what Ernst Zermelo and Abraham Fraenkel set out to do (no pun intended).
-The extra rules they added led to a new definition of set theory, known as *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story).
+And the extra rules they added led to a new definition of set theory, known as *Zermelo–Fraenkel set theory*, or *ZFC* (the *C* at the end is a separate story) which is a version of set theory that is free of paradoxes.
 ZFC was a success, and it is still in use today, however it compromises one of the best features that sets have, namely their *simplicity*.

 What do we mean by that?
 Well, the original formulation of set theory (which is nowadays called *naive* set theory) was based on just one (rather vague) rule/axiom: "Given a property P, there exists a set, containing all objects that have this property" i.e. any bunch of objects can form a set.